 The group will have a commissioned evaluation following the last meeting in September to fully understand its effectiveness.

 The Ministry of Housing, Communities and Local Government (MHCLG) says that someone is considered to be homeless if “they do not have accommodation that they have a legal right to occupy, which is accessible and physically available to them (and their household) and which it would be reasonable for them to continue to live in.”

 Local Housing Authorities (LHA) are bound by various Housing Acts defining what assistance they should provide to those facing homelessness.
 For further details on definitions of homelessness and the legal duties please see Appendix One.

 However this current legislation has been amended to further extend legal duties and these are outlined below.

 Homelessness Reduction Act 2017

 The Homelessness Reduction Act (HRA) 2017 significantly reformed England’s homelessness legislation by placing duties on local authorities to intervene at earlier stages to prevent and relieve homelessness in their areas.
-It also requires Local Housing Authorities (LHA) to try to help households to secure accommodation but it isn’t a duty to rehouse all homeless households.
+It also requires LHAs to try to help households to secure accommodation but it isn’t a duty to rehouse all homeless households.